cjohnsoncruz/cjohnsoncruz.github.io/_pages/about.md

    I'm skilled at building and optimizing analysis pipelines to independently distill insights from complex datasets and communicate them to technical and non-technical stakeholders.
 I am driven to produce work providing meaningful and actionable insight to others; to that end, I have spent years in self-directed study to learn deep and machine-learning techniques to add to my analytical toolbox.

-<a href="https://soundcloud.com/djcarloscruzsf" target="_blank" rel="noopener noreferrer">I also DJ in my spare time. </a>
+  Projects:

-I have recently created an interactive map of film locations in San Francisco.
-Check it out <a href="http://www.moviesofsanfrancisco.info/">here</a>!
+1) My manuscript "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility" is finished and pending submission to a preprint server!

-  Projects in progress:
+2) <a href="http://www.moviesofsanfrancisco.info/"> I recently created an interactive map of film locations in San Francisco as a side project.
+Check it out here! </a>

-   1) Manuscript on the contribution of interneurons to neural encoding in mouse frontal cortex during cognitive flexibility in development:
+3) <a href="https://soundcloud.com/djcarloscruzsf" target="_blank" rel="noopener noreferrer">I also DJ in my spare time. </a>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">